-This is a workshop that caters for all skill levels; although you will need to know how to use manual on your camera, to undertake group nightscape sessions.
+This is a workshop that caters for all skill levels; although you will need to know how to use manual on your camera to undertake group nightscape sessions.

 Ollie’s workshops are still regarded as some of the most unique in the UK, and he is considered by many as one of the pioneers of rural nightscape photography in the British Isles.
-His workshops are tailored toward a strong night photography element alongside traditional landscape photography, situated in some the most stunning locations across Europe.
+His workshops are tailored toward a strong night photography element (weather permitting) alongside traditional landscape photography, situated in some of the most stunning locations across Europe.